Motoring & Driving in the Lake District & Cumbria

 • Never drive off road in the Lakes.

-• Keep noise to a minimum and music on a low.
-Remember, the Lakes are a relaxing and peaceful place where people go to retreat.
+• Keep noise to a minimum and music at low level.
+Remember, the Lakes is a relaxing and peaceful place where people go to retreat.

 • Ensure you always have sufficient fuel in your car and consider carrying a spare canister of fuel just in case.
 There are plenty of petrol stations in the Lake District but as you venture into more remote areas they may become harder to find.